sajjadGG/book-python/numpy/array-broadcasting.rst

 Numpy Broadcasting Matmul
 -------------------------
-* Assignment name: Numpy Broadcasting Matmul
+* Assignment: Numpy Broadcasting Matmul
 * Last update: 2020-10-01
 * Complexity level: easy
 * Lines of code to write: 4 lines
 * Estimated time of completion: 3 min
-* Solution: :download:`solution/numpy_broadcasting_matmul.py`
+* Filename: :download:`solution/numpy_broadcasting_matmul.py`

-:English:
+English:
     #.
 For given: ``a: np.ndarray``, ``b: np.ndarray`` (see below)
     #.
 Multiply ``a`` and ``b`` using scalar multiplication
     #.
 Multiply ``a`` and ``b`` using matrix multiplication